[C#] Using GC.KeepAlive in async methods

 The fix here is to allocate a GC handle to keep the reference alive:

-, which references the task continuation, which references the async state machine.
+You can think of the GC handle as a special reference that will always stay alive until Free() is called.
+The GC handle is going to keep the delegate alive, which references the TaskCompletionSource, which references the task continuation, which references the async state machine.
 And so the object graph is preserved until the end of the asynchronous operation.

 Is this a bug?

-works in C#, I’m fairly sure that I would have made the same mistake if I had to write this code.
+Honestly, I’m conflicted.
+The behavior makes perfect sense once you look at what’s happening under the hood.
+But even with a good knowledge of how async works in C#, I’m fairly sure that I would have made the same mistake if I had to write this code.
 In fact, it’s only after Stephen Toub commented in the github issue that I realized why the code was failing.
-On the other hand, adding special support for GC.KeepAlive
+On the other hand, adding special support for GC.KeepAlive in async methods would require a significant amount of work for something that is rarely used, so it’s probably not worth the trouble.
+Maybe adding a warning when GC.KeepAlive is used in an async method could be a good middle ground.